 It is pleasing to see another card offer no overseas transaction fee as a product feature given the potential for real savings on almost every non-AUD denominated transaction, whether that’s on spend for when you’re travelling, or when buying goods and services that are billed outside of Australia.

 The best part?
-You’ll earn the full points earn rate for eligible purchases whether you’re using the American Express or Visa, with the no overseas transaction fee benefit available on both cards.
+You’ll earn the full points earn rate for eligible purchases, plus the no overseas transaction fee benefit.

 ANZ state that the overseas transaction fee is waived for foreign currency purchases, and purchases where the merchant or financial institution accepting the card is located outside Australia.